jacques-dup/karchives/docs/religion/organizations/way_of_the_primordial_serpent.md

 ---
-title: Organization - The Way of the Primordial Serpent
+title: The Way of the Primordial Serpent
 summary: A description of the primary church of Throden, the Lord of Dragons.
 authors:
     - Jacques du Plessis